Skip to main content

 You can open a page to edit in 2 ways:

 Most text on a page can be edited.
-Just click on the text you want to change and start typing.
+Just select the text you want to change and start typing.

 Some fields are required, like the page title, and others are optional.
 If a text area says it is optional, you don't have to delete it.
 The default text that appears in square brackets will be hidden in preview mode and when published.